 During a performance of Mamma Mia! in London, actress Kim Ismay (as "Tanya") once swung a hair dryer straight into an audience member’s face!
 The hair dryer’s cable had snapped mid-song, sending the dryer flying into the crowd.

 The audience member was given champagne during the interval to apologize for the accident.
-A nice touch, certainly – but not likely to be adequate if the patron still decides to sue.
+A nice touch, certainly – but not likely to be adequate if the patron decides to sue.